3553x/3553x.github.io/_posts/2021-02-17-deterministic-stateless-encryption-is-not-ind-cpa-secure.md

 The LR oracle from the previous definition is still accessed once.
 It's easy to see that our attack still works.

-Students sometimes mistakenly believe that an adversary is constrained in what he can send to the encryption oracle.
+Students sometimes mistakenly believe that an adversary is limited in what he can send to the encryption oracle.
+Precisely, assume that we are using the oracle without \\(b\\) as a parameter: students commonly assume that a message, which has been sent to the oracle previously can not be sent as a challenge plaintext to the LR oracle.
+This is incorrect.
-These constraints exist for the decryption oracle in the CCA setting, but are absent in CPA.
+That limitation exists for the decryption oracle in the CCA (chosen ciphertext attack) setting, but is absent in CPA.
-The encryption oracle in CCA is also unconstrained.
+The encryption oracle in CCA also faces no such limits.

 ## Stateful and Probabilistic Encryption

 Stateful and probabilistic encryption schemes can avoid this issue since the same message can yield multiple different ciphertexts.
-One example for a stateful scheme would be one time pad, a counter is used to keep track of the number of encrypted bytes and is preserved between different calls to the encryption oracle.
+One example for a stateful scheme would be one time pad.
+The scheme is initialised with a key and afterwards a counter is used to keep track of the number of key bytes that have been used for encryption.
+This number is preserved between different calls to the encryption oracle.
+\\(E_k\\) then refuses to encrypt further plaintexts once all of the key bytes have been used up.
 The previously described attack would not work.

 An example for probabilistic encryption is padded RSA (see the RFC in the references for an example).